prodz18/TiFlexiGrid/README.md

 TiFlexiGrid 1.0
 ================================

 An Alloy Widget for creating flexible grid layouts in iOS and Android.
 It works on phones and tablets in any orientation.
 You can also set different grid layouts depending the orientations.
 Also, when you click one of the items, it will pop-up in a modal view.
+Please refer to the sample project to see it in action.

-It's pretty basic for now, but I'm already working in different layouts (like templates) and other uses.
-If anyone have some ideas o requests, please let me know at [prodriguez@lineartpr.com](mailto:prodriguez@lineartpr.com).
+It's pretty basic for now, but I'm already working in different layouts (like templates), parameters, and other uses.
+If anyone have some ideas o requests, please let me know at [@pablorr18](http://twitter.com/pablorr18).

 ### Screenshots